iPad 8 LTE Battery Replacement

 Step 81

-- Grab your trusty tweezers and gently lift the tape holding the Smart Connector cables to the back case.
-Easy does it!
+- Grab your tweezers and gently peel back the tape holding the Smart Connector cables to the rear case.

 Tools Used